 Computer and Information Science

 The world is currently moving towards a digital space.
 More and more people are getting connected, and businesses are exploring online platforms to conduct business.
 Computer and Information science majors have a direct impact on the technology sector.
 Pursuing a major in computer science equips students with technical know-how and problem-solving skills.
-Students who choose computer and information science majors can specialize in information technology, cyber security, and computer science.
+Students earning their degree in computer and information science can specialize in information technology, cyber security, and computer science.

 Under these fields, they can specialize in programming, algorithms, data analytics, and information security.
 To maximize the opportunities offered under this major, students are encouraged to apply for internship programs to learn and develop skills out of classrooms.
 Most tutors and lecturers in this field encourage their students to conduct research and even take on projects as a group.
 This way, they can learn to work as a team and tackle problems from different angles.